microsoft/msagljs/website/docs/api.md

 which is actually an Attribute that is stored in the array of attributes of node 'b'.
 The code also sets the boundary curve describing the shape of 'gb': in this case it is a circle with the radius of length 20 and the center at the origin of the plane.
 The layout might transform the curve later by changing the circle center.
-We also need to create geometry attributes for each element of the graph to interact with the layout, and, finally, call the layout engine.
+In general, the layout does not depend on the node.boundaryCurve initial positions.
+We create geometry attributes for each element of the graph to interact with the layout, and, finally, call the layout engine.
 Below the whole working example.

 ```ts build